manucho007/Angularfire-practice/README.md

 * Firebase Authentication with Angular 7
 * Angular Universal SSR with Firebase
 * Realtime Presence with Firebase
+* Examples for decorators on typescript with Angular

 ## List of projects with Angular 4, 5, 6 and Firestore